SeanScriptFeeney/CrashBucketing/Readme.md

 ## Docker Quick Start :whale:

 * Ensure you have [Docker](https://www.docker.com/) installed on your local environment.
+* This example runs the Application in a Linux Container
 * Navigate into CrashBucketing/
 * Run **docker build -t crashbuckets:v1.0 .**
 * Run **docker run --name crshbuckets -p 5000:80 -d crashbuckets:v1.0**